View Document

 Section 3 - Scope

-(4) This policy applies to all staff and associates of the RMIT Group, which is RMIT University and its controlled entities (e.g. RMIT Europe, RMIT Online, RMIT Training, RMIT Vietnam).
+(4) This policy applies to all staff and associates of the RMIT Group, which is RMIT University and its controlled entities (e.g. RMIT Europe, RMIT Online, RMIT UP, RMIT Vietnam).

 (5) Staff and associates of the RMIT Group include RMIT Council members, employees, researchers, contractors and volunteers, both in Australia and overseas (subject to the relevant legislation).